aquadatapod/shrimp_mp/code/README.md

 ## Associated Publication

-The code within this repository is a component of a manuscript that has been submitted to **Nature Food Journal**.
+The code within this repository is a component of a manuscript that has been submitted scientific journal.
 We anticipate that the publication of this work will contribute significantly to the understanding of microplastic dynamics in marine ecosystems.

 ---